 - Pick a catchy title.
 Have kids do research on catchy titles and brainstorm ideas so all group members have a voice in the process.
 Make sure your learners write the title last after they decide on a topic and direction for their project.
 Check out http://goinswriter.com/catchy-headlines/ for ideas for catchy titles.

 - Articulate standards.
 Have each person in the group either individually or with another person responsible for identifying at least one standard that the project meets.
 Have them track and share out how the process with the project meets that standard.

 - Pitch project.
 Have kids brainstorm what they believe their audience will need to learn and what they will need to know for the project.
 Have them design or find a way to “hook” the audience with a short summary of what they plan to do.
 Then have them pitch it to the class for constructive feedback.

-PBL engages learners in authentic learning activities around real world problems.
+PBL engages learners in authentic learning activities around real-world problems.
 These are just a few ideas that I pulled from our book, How to Personalize Learning on pages 118-119.
-I wanted to share ideas that encourages voice and choice that you could use with a lesson, unit or PBL.
+I wanted to share ideas that encourage voice and choice that you could use with a lesson, unit, or PBL.